how to write a wedding speech

 Start-Middle-End

 Just like any good story, your speech should flow smoothly from start to finish.
 That doesn’t mean that you can’t deviate from the script now and then – in fact, a well-placed joke or personal anecdote can add levity and make your speech more memorable.
-But in general, it’s best to stick to the structure of a beginning, middle, and end.
+But generally, it’s best to stick to the structure of a beginning, middle, and end.
 This will help to keep your speech focused and on track.

 How to Write a Wedding Speech!